canonical/ua-reviewkit/juju/README.md

 checks file.

-NOTE: the --fce-config path must point to the config dir that was used to deploy your environent and therefore must correspond to the configuration of your infrastructure.
+NOTE: the --fce-config path must point to the config dir that was used to deploy your environment and therefore must correspond to the configuration of your infrastructure.